-Policy qualifiers are not used in the SWIFTNet PKI CA. SWIFT Qualified Certificates don't contain a URI (Uniform Resource Identifier) to the Certification Practice Statement document, or a UserNotice.
+Policy qualifiers are not used in the SWIFTNet PKI CA. SWIFT Qualified Certificates for Electronic Seals don't contain a URI (Uniform Resource Identifier) to the Certification Practice Statement document, or a UserNotice.

 7.1.9 Processing Semantics for the Critical Certificate Policies Extension